-The study results showing an increased dominance of Glomeraceae over Gigasporaceae aligns with the hypothesis of the study, as well as with prior research that has evaluated the effects of individual climatic parameters on AMF species composition.
-For example, previous findings evaluating the impact of global environmental changes (e.g., rising atmospheric CO2, ozone, warming, and nitrogen deposition) on AMF found that elevated CO2 significantly altered AMF community composition, increasing the ratio of Glomeraceae to Gigasporaceae.
-This has been attributed to increased carbon allocation belowground, favoring intraradical dominant fungi (i.e., Glomeraceae) that absorbs carbon more efficiently due to quicker absorption [5].
-These changes are attributed to a decrease in carbon allocation to AMF caused by climate change induced elevated nitrogen, with Glomeraceae being less affected than Gigasporaceae due to their lower carbon requirements that stems from their smaller extraradical hyphal networks [27].
-Addtionaly, it has been shown that spores of Glomeraceae species are often more resilient to environmental stressors, such as elevated CO2, which suggests their potential to become more dominant in future climate [11].

-Other factors explaining the increased dominance of Glomeraceae (1) relates to their differences in growth strategies, life history traits, ecological preferences, and responses to environmental conditions, which influence their relative abundances [29].
-Glomeraceae species exhibit rapid colonization and high hyphal growth, allowing them to dominate in frequently disturbed environments, such as agroecosystems, where resources are readily available [30].
-In contrast, Gigasporaceae grow more slowly and rely on competitive strategies, making them better suited to stable environments with less disturbance [30,31].
-Their full establishment may require longer periods, meaning their potential dominance might only emerge under long-term stability [31].
-Glomeraceae's ruderal strategy enables them to quickly exploit new root systems, emphasizing rapid growth, high hyphal turnover, and frequent reproduction at the expense of limited biomass allocation to extraradical hyphae, suggesting that in disturbed or rapidly changing environments, Glomeraceae species may dominate, stabilizing their presence [32-34].
-This over-selection could lead to a shift towards greater representation of Glomeraceae species in mixed communities, potentially reducing the diversity of other fungal species like Gigasporaceae [29].
+The study results showing an increased dominance of Glomeraceae over Gigasporaceae aligns with the hypothesis of the study, as well as with prior research evaluating the effects of individual climatic parameters on AMF species composition.
+For example, previous findings evaluating the impact of global environmental changes (e.g., rising atmospheric CO2) on AMF found that elevated CO2 significantly altered AMF community composition, increasing the ratio of Glomeraceae to Gigasporaceae.
+This has been attributed to increased carbon allocation belowground, favoring rhizophilic AM fungi (i.e., Glomeraceae) that absorbs carbon more efficiently due to quicker absorption [5].
+These changes are attributed to a decrease in carbon allocation to AMF caused by climate change elevated nitrogen, with Glomeraceae being less affected than Gigasporaceae induced (i.e. edaphophilic AM fungi) due to their lower carbon requirements that stems from their smaller extraradical hyphal networks [41].
+Additionally, it has been shown that spores of Glomeraceae species are often more resilient to environmental stressors, such as elevated CO2, which suggests their potential to become more dominant in future climate [22].
+Other factors explaining the increased dominance of Glomeraceae are linked to their life history traits, including their ruderal strategy, which enables rapid colonization, high hyphal growth, and the ability to thrive in frequently disturbed (e.g., agroecosystems) or rapidly changing environments [16-18].
+In contrast, Gigasporaceae, which grow more slowly and rely on competitive strategies, are better suited to stable environments and may require longer periods to establish dominance [43,44].
+This over-selection of Glomeraceae could lead to a shift towards greater representation of these species in mixed communities, potentially reducing the abundance of other fungal species like Gigasporaceae [10].

-This dominance (1) may be further reinforced by Glomeraceae's potentially greater investment in absorptive hyphae, which enhances nutrient uptake efficiency [26,30,35].
-Additionally, Glomeraceae's rapid hyphal growth and efficient phosphorus (P) uptake make them more effective at increasing plant biomass compared to Gigasporaceae [36,37].
-In contrast, Gigasporaceae may allocate more resources to transport hyphae rather than absorptive hyphae, reflecting a different nutrient acquisition strategy [38,39].
-Gigasporaceae's investment in extraradical hyphae suggests potential advantages in stable environments [40-43].
+This dominance may be further reinforced by Glomeraceae's potentially greater investment in absorptive hyphae, which enhances nutrient uptake efficiency [40,43,45].
+Additionally, Glomeraceae's rapid hyphal growth and efficient phosphorus (P) uptake make them more effective at increasing plant biomass compared to Gigasporaceae [46,47].
+In contrast, Gigasporaceae may allocate more resources to transport hyphae rather than absorptive hyphae, reflecting a different nutrient acquisition strategy [48,49].
+Gigasporaceae's investment in extraradical hyphae suggests potential advantages in stable environments [11-15].
 Furthermore, structural differences in hyphal networks offer additional insights into the contrasting ecological strategies of these two families.
-Glomeraceae demonstrate greater flexibility in forming anastomoses (i.e., connections between different fungal hyphae), allowing them to integrate more effectively into large-scale mycorrhizal networks and facilitate improved nutrient exchange between plants.
-In contrast, Gigasporaceae tend to form anastomoses within their own hyphae, which limits their capacity to interact with other mycorrhizal networks, potentially constraining their ecological functionality [44].
-Additionally, niche partitioning between the two families suggests that Glomeraceae preferentially colonize younger roots, while Gigasporaceae may establish in older roots over time, particularly in perennial plants [45,46].
+Moreover, Glomeraceae demonstrate greater flexibility in forming anastomoses (i.e., connections between different fungal hyphae), allowing them to integrate more effectively into large-scale mycorrhizal networks and facilitate improved nutrient exchange between plants.
+In contrast, Gigasporaceae tend to form anastomoses within their own hyphae, which limits their capacity to interact with other mycorrhizal networks, potentially constraining their ecological functionality [50].
+Additionally, niche partitioning between the two families suggests that Glomeraceae preferentially colonize younger roots, while Gigasporaceae may establish in older roots over time, particularly in perennial plants [51,52].
 This ecological differentiation could support the long-term coexistence of both groups, but in dynamic or frequently disturbed conditions, Glomeraceae are more likely to stabilize as the dominant group.